Aluva Mahadeva Temple

 Aluva Mahadeva Temple is an ancient Hindu temple dedicated to Shiva, and situated on the bank of the Periyar River at Aluva manappuram in suburban Kochi.
-The presiding deity of the temple is Lord Shiva, located in main Sanctum Sanctorum, facing east.
-According to folklore, sage Parashurama has installed the idol.
+The presiding deity of the temple is Lord Shiva, located in the main Sanctum Sanctorum, facing east.
+According to folklore, sage Parashurama had installed the idol.
 It is the part of the 108 Shiva Temples of Kerala.
 The temple is mostly known for the Aluva Sivarathri festival.

+The Shiva linga is not enshrined in a Sreekovil; it rises out of the sand banks of the Periyar river.
+The land on which the sand banks are located is called the Aluva Manal Puram (Aluva Sand Banks).